T +1 202 626 6485

 Claire also represents domestic and foreign companies and individuals in civil and criminal investigations under the US antitrust laws and the US economic sanctions laws and regulations, with a particular focus on the Iran sanctions program, administered and enforced by Department of Treasury's Office of Foreign Assets Control (OFAC).

-Defending the Republic of the Sudan in moving to vacate multi-billion-dollar default judgments obtained against Sudan in numerous US courts where Sudan did not appear to defend numerous actions alleging that Sudan provided material support or resources to terrorist organizations.
+Defending foreign sovereign in moving to vacate multi-billion-dollar default judgments obtained against sovereign in numerous US courts where sovereign did not appear to defend numerous actions alleging the provision of material support or resources to terrorist organizations.

-Successful defense of Libyan Government in multi-billion-dollar US litigation involving claims that Libya materially sponsored terrorist attacks.
-Negotiated historic US-Libya bilateral agreement resolving such litigation.
+Successful defense of foreign sovereign in multi-billion-dollar US litigation involving claims that foreign sovereign materially sponsored terrorist attacks.
+Negotiated historic bilateral agreement with the United States resolving such litigation.

 Obtained order on behalf of Indonesian state-owned bank vacating multi-million dollar writs of attachment against several US correspondent banks within weeks of being retained by the bank.